power-baseform/DSP-PUB/README.md

 # About

-The PUB is the front end of the DSP – a public-facing website – and is made available to the city pilots (Beta release) for the purpose of publishing project data and interacting with the project’s intended audience.
+The PUB is the front end of the DSP – a public-facing website – and is made available for the four key demonstration cities as well as a best practice version on top. for the purpose of publishing project data and interacting with the project’s intended audience.
+All the content of the PUB tier is managed by HUB backend, complemented by user generated content.

 # Background